-The purpose of the research endeavor published in this Special Section of Industrial and Corporate Change is to further our understanding of the extent, character, and orientation of innovation-based entrepreneurial activity in today's wealthy countries.
+The purpose of the research endeavor published in this Special Section of Industrial and Corporate Change is to further our understanding of the extent, character and orientation of innovation-based entrepreneurial activity in today's wealthy countries.
 This is done by means of detailed studies of particular aspects of the rules of the game deemed to be of particular importance for entrepreneurship and innovation-based firm growth.

 Such studies cannot be successfully carried out without detailed and in-depth expertise on the particular institutions and institutional differences studied.
-Therefore, our strategy has been to compose teams of two (in one case three) researchers who are highly knowledgeable both on their subject matter and the pertinent institutions in their respective home countries.
-Mostly, but not exclusively, the analyses focus on differences between Sweden and the United States, but we hope that our conclusions have wider relevance and may be used to set the stage for detailed analyses of economic programs and policies by delineating what is unique to a particular country with respect to economic institutions and economic performance.
+Our strategy has therefore been to compose teams of two (in one case three) researchers who are highly knowledgeable both about their theme, and about the pertinent institutions in their respective home countries.
+Mostly, but not exclusively, the analyses focus on Sweden-US differences, but we hope that our conclusions have wider relevance, and may be used to set the stage for detailed analyses of economic programs and policies by delineating what is unique to a particular country with respect to economic institutions and economic performance.